maxonthegit/PPspliT/README.md

 objects.
 * VBA has some sparse bugs here and there, which allow limited or no access to shape properties.
 I needed to work these around to my best.
-* Effects on text frames are especially tricky to apply, because these frames may have the text auto-fit feature enabled.
-Paragraphs that have not appeared yet still need to consume room in the text box, or the auto-fit will adjust font size to fit just the visible text.
-I couldn't find an always-working way to retrieve the actual font size used by PowerPoint after auto-fitting, therefore this has been implemented with some workarounds.
 * Each animation step requires creating a new slide, which is time consuming.
-* Shape properties (e.g., depth, text attributes, etc.) must be matched between different slides.
-Part of this process relies on native copy-pasting.
-However, due to the smart paste features of PowerPoint, a simple copy&paste cycle is not always enough to this purpose.
-* For each slide, all the shapes that are supposed to appear later on by means of an entry effect must be preliminarly removed.
+* For each animation step, all the shapes that are supposed to appear later on by means of a subsequent entry effect or to have disappeared because of a preceding exit effect must be appropriately removed.

 ----